felixse/FluentTerminal/README.md

 A Terminal Emulator based on UWP and web technologies.

 ## Features:
-- Terminal for PowerShell, CMD, or custom shells
+- Terminal for PowerShell, CMD, WSL, or custom shells
 - Supports tabs and multiple windows
 - Theming and appearance configuration
 - Editable keybindings